doanxuantruong747/doanxuantruong747/README.md

 ### Hi there 👋, I'm Truong

-### I'm a Developer , the next 2 years.
-I am always ready, dynamic, enthusiastic, learning to Improve my major, meet the requirements and fulfill all tasks of ....
+### Hi!
+I'm Truong,
+I have been developing websites for a year.
+I am a dynamic learner, ready to learn beyond the topic and meet beyond the requirements.
+Hope to be a part of your team!

 ## ⚡️Some fast information
 - 🔭I am currently freelancing.